 The Zoo’s Internship Program offers a unique opportunity for college students (enrolled in a Bachelor’s or Master’s degree program and at least entering the sophomore level) to become actively involved in the Zoo’s conservation, research, education and recreation efforts.
 Interns can enhance their knowledge and experience in various administrative, animal care and education roles.

-Applications for the Summer Intern Session will be available in mid-January.
+The application for Fall 2024 will be available soon.
 The following will be needed to apply, application form, cover letter, resume, two letters of recommendation and a current (official or unofficial) transcript.

 Interns serve 20-40 hours per week for 12 consecutive weeks.
 Positions are experience-based and are unpaid.
 The Zoo can provide information to assist with your housing and transportation search.
 Participants in the Intern Program must be currently enrolled in a Bachelor’s or Master’s degree program; we are unable to accept recent graduates.